Call:(08) 9250 4575

 Some winter vegies to plant now are:

-If you're still looking to plant garlic as I write this we do have stock still available.
-If we run out, I'd suggest you visit a good local growers' mart (or farmers' market) and find some local WA grown garlic to plant.
+We've sold out of our Garlic for the season - so if you're still needing some, I'd suggest you visit a good local growers' mart (or farmers' market) and find some local WA grown garlic to plant.
 It's not too late but you'll want to get it in the ground asap.
 It's very important from a biosecurity perspective NOT to plant imported/interstate garlic which is intended for eating (not planting) and may potentially introduce disease.

-We still have Manjimup grown Certified Organic Seed Potatoes in stock.
+We still have WA grown Certified Organic Seed Potatoes in stock.
 We have “Laura” which is an oval red skinned potato great for roasting, mashing, wedges and baking; and "Delaware" a popular all purpose brown skinned potato good for baking, mashing and boiling, and "Dutch Cream" a very popular brown skinned potato with a creamy yellow flesh that is good for frying, mashing and boiling.
+We have "Royal Blue", "Prince of Orange", "Neptune" (the grower's favourite!) and "Kipfler" too.
+These varieties also come from the South West of WA but are conventionally grown.
 There's limited stock available so don't delay!

 Our handy 'when to plant guide for Perth' is FREE to download - once you've signed up as a GLSC member you can sign back in anytime to download all of our useful guides.